-Please note: Dr. Josse is not taking any summer students in 2019.
+Please note: Dr. Josse is not taking any summer students.

 I have obtained peer reviewed and non-peer reviewed grants (mostly Phase II and III pharmaceutically funded multi-centre national and international studies) as principal, co-principal or co-investigator.
 These studies have investigated the effects of various new drugs on diabetes control, hyperlipidemia and prevention or treatment of diabetes complications.
 I have been particularly interested in the nutritional management of diabetes with other colleagues in the division (Jenkins, Vuksan, Wolever): we have promulgated the concept of the glycemic index of foods and the importance of meal frequency as therapeutic principles.
 Our more recent studies have moved into the area of disease prevention, e.g. diabetes, cardiovascular disease and osteoporosis using different nutraceuticals as well as drugs.
 We have also been investigating the potential efficacy of herbal and alternative medicine remedies, e.g. ginseng, Konjac-mannan.